proycon/clam/README.rst

 Installation
 ----------------

-IMPORTANT NOTICE: It's discouraged to download the zip packages or tarballs from github, install CLAM from the `Python
+It's discouraged to download the zip packages or tarballs from github, install CLAM from the `Python
 Package Index <http://pypi.python.org/pypi/CLAM>`_ or use git properly.

 Installation On Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Easy install is part of the Python setup tools and can install CLAM globally on
+Installation from the Python Package Index using the  package manager *pip* it the recommended way to
-your system for you from the Python Package Index.
+intall CLAM.
 This is the easiest method
 of installing CLAM, as it will automatically fetch and install any
 dependencies.
 We recommend to use a virtual environment (``virtualenv``) if you
 want to install CLAM locally as a user, if you want to install globally,